 The air conditioner's evaporator coil and condenser coil collect dirt over their months and years of service.
 A clean filter prevents the evaporator coil from soiling quickly.
 In time, however, the evaporator coil will still collect dirt.
 This dirt reduces air flow and insulates the coil, reducing its ability to absorb heat.
 To avoid this problem, check your evaporator coil every year and clean it as necessary.

-Another option we recommend for our Lakewood area customers is a UV light.
+Another option we recommend for our Long Beach area customers is a UV light.
 Mold can affect an evaporator coil's efficiency, and the dark, damp interior of the coil system is a perfect place for mold to grow.
 A UV light mounted inside the coil will kill mold and keep it from growing.

 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.
 You can easily see the condenser coil and notice if dirt is collecting on its fins.
 If so, it needs to be cleaned.
 We recommend that you minimize dirt and debris near the air conditioner itself.
 Your dryer vents, falling leaves, and lawn mower are all potential sources of dirt and debris.
 Cleaning the area around the coil, removing any debris, and trimming foliage back at least 2 feet (0.6 meters) allow for adequate air flow around the condenser.